 Sick of seeing the same old kitchen for the 100th time?
 We’ve got your back.
-Here are five simple things you can do to restore your kitchen to its former glory.
+Here are five simple things you can do to upgrade your kitchen to its former glory without renovation.

 Queuing up in the expensive home department store should not be priority number one when it comes to upgrading your kitchen.
 In fact, most of us aren’t even able to afford the luxury of spending thousands just to change a single tile on our kitchen.
 But not to worry — we’ve got you covered.